 Unjustified Weights In GGGI

 The researchers also argue that the weight is given to each subindex also reflects poorly on the conventional UN method of calculation of the gender parity index.
-For instance, Sex ratio at birth is weighed at 0.693 is much higher compared to healthy life expectation weighed at 0.307 only.
-We can’t forget that the natural sex ration at birth is 105:100 (male: female).
+For instance, the Sex ratio at birth is weighed at 0.693 is much higher compared to healthy life expectation weighed at 0.307 only.
+We can’t forget that the natural sex ratio at birth is 105:100 (male: female).
 Even though this parameter may show sex-selective abortion but it is still not a direct measure and an indirect measure of bias.
 Hence the calculation of the GGGI is biased against males and is based on feminist principles only.
 (Feminists always highlight low females at birth and never talk about more females over 60 years of age).
 It is easily understood that the real bias in a society can be understood better by checking which gender is living longer in society rather than which gender is not taking birth.
 If there is a general bias against women in society then women won’t be able to live longer in that society.

-The paper argues that there are many ways women and men maybe disadvantaged and it is practically impossible to come to a conclusion about the correct way to calculate the gender parity.
+The paper argues that there are many ways women and men may be disadvantaged and it is practically impossible to come to a conclusion about the correct way to calculate the gender parity.
 Thus, the researchers suggested a simpler approach to calculate gender inequality and this index is termed as Basic Index of Gender Inequality or BIGI score.

 BIGI – Simple Approach to Inequality